IosiaLectus/iosialectus.github.io/research.md

 permalink: /research/
 ---

-My recent work has been focused on the holographic complexity proposals of Susskind et al., though I am also thinking about complexity in quantum field theory and ER=EPR.
+My research has so far been focused on the holographic complexity proposals of Susskind et al., though I am broadly interested in the interesection of gravity, quantum field theory, and quantum information.
+My previous work is outlined below by my publications and talks.
+My current work is largely focused on subregion complexity in holography and mixed state complexity in field theory.
+I am also thinking about traversible wormholes and complexity in non-local field theory.

 ********************